-After the champagne is gone and the bouquet is tossed, it’s time to get down to business for many newlywed couples.
+After the champagne is gone, the bouquet is tossed, and you are anxiously awaiting your wedding photos, it’s time to get down to business for many newlywed couples.
 Among the basic financial decisions following a marriage such as combining finances, deciding who is in charge of paying bills, and how to pay for the honeymoon, life insurance should be at the top of the priority list for newlyweds.

 Life insurance is intended to provide for those who are dependent upon you for income.
 Prior to marriage, individuals do not need life insurance because they are not responsible for anyone but themselves.
 However, marriage changes everything.

 Most newlywed couples do not need extremely high levels of life insurance coverage, but they should have some level of coverage.
-As a young couple begins to purchase cars, a home, and etc., it becomes more and more crucial to have a life insurance policy.
+As a young couple begins to purchase cars, a place to live, and potentially other large home purchases like a new HVAC system or a new roof, etc., it becomes more and more crucial to have a life insurance policy.

 While many find it easy to pay their mortgage when they are part of a two-income household, it could spell financial ruin if something was to happen to their partner and they had to survive on their income alone.
 For this reason, the level of insurance coverage should equal the financial obligation necessary to pay for the current lifestyle and comforts of living.